-Vermont Technical College offers a program leading to the Associate of Applied Science degree in Telecommunications Technology.
-The program is part of a cooperative effort among Vermont Tech, the telecommunications industry, and other New England colleges.
+The Associate of Applied Science degree in Telecommunications Technology program is part of a cooperative effort among Vermont Tech, the telecommunications industry, and other New England colleges.
 Presently, enrollment in the program is open only to employees of sponsoring organizations.

 The program provides a thorough examination of state-of-the-art telecommunications technology, as well as a solid foundation in mathematics, electronics, physics, and general education subjects.
-The instructional approach is applications-oriented, with a science and technology emphasis.
+The instructional approach is applications-oriented with a science and technology emphasis.
 Graduates of the program are proficient in the broad range of technical competencies required of highly-skilled telecommunications technicians.